condense9/hark-lang/guide/src/language/python.md

 # Python inter-op

-**NOTE**: this syntax is unstable and very likely to change before Teal v1.0, in particular, to permit qualified imports.
+**NOTE**: this syntax is unstable and very likely to change before Hark v1.0, in particular, to permit qualified imports.

-Python functions (or callables) are imported into a Teal program with `import`, with the following signature:
+Python functions (or callables) are imported into a Hark program with `import`, with the following signature:

 ```javascript